runtools/run/docs/content/introduction/sharing-a-resource.md

 #### Signing up for a resource registry

-To access the default registry (i.e., only Resdir for now), the easiest way is to use the built-in command `@registry`:
+To access to the default registry (Resdir), the easiest way is to use the built-in command `@registry`:

 ```shell
 run @registry